guertinlab/Nascent_RNA_Methods/README.md

 \normalsize

 # Conclusions

+We provide standardized metrics and detailed plots that indicate whether libraries are of sufficiently high quality to warrant downstream analysis.

+These metrics

+RNA degradation, alignment rate, nascent RNA purity, library complexity, and run-on efficiency

 Analyses are presented in a deconstructed manner to provide flexibility to researchers who wish to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you'd call _guidelines_ than actual rules.”